Directed Information Graphs: Graphical Model Identification -- Constrained Topology

-Both of these methods require the full joint distribution.
-Given the knowledge that a node has at most $K$ parents in the graph, a natural question is if the full joint distribution is necessary.
-From Example~\ref{ex:noisyXOR}, it is known that at least $(K+1)$-wise statistics is necessary.
-We now describe such a method which identifies parents in a distributed manner only using $(K+1)$-wise statistics. \end{example}
+We next show that when there are known upper bounds $\{ K(i)\}_{i=1}^m$ on the in-degrees, directed informations involving $(K(i)\!+\!1)$ processes are sufficient to identify $\X_i$'s parents.

-For each process $\bX_i$, only its causal parents carry the influence, so among all sets of $K(i)$ other processes, all and only those that contain $\bX_i$'s parents will have maximal directed information to $\bX_i$.
-We can then take the intersection of these sets (causal Markov blankets) to get precisely $\bX_i$'s causal parents (the causal Markov boundary).
-Algorithm~3 formally describes this method.
-Let $\mathcal{DI}_{BndInd}$ denote a set of directed information values, such that for each $i\in [m]$, $\mathcal{DI}_{BndInd}$ contains directed information values from each $K(i)$ sized subset of processes to $\bX_i$.
+Lemma~\ref{lem:caus_data_proc} showed that among all sets of $K(i)$ processes, those that contain $\X_i$'s parents have maximal influence on $\X_i$.
+The intersection of those sets is $\X_i$'s parent set.
+Algorithm~4 formally describes this.
+Let $\mathcal{DI}_{\mathrm{BndInd}}$ denote the input to Algorithm~4---the set of directed information values from each $K(i)$-sized subset of processes to $\bX_i$,

-\begin{theorem} Algorithm~3 recovers the minimal generative model structure for a given \(P_{\allX}\) if for each $i \in [m]$, $K(i) \leq m-2$. \end{theorem} The proof follows from Lemma~\ref{lem:caus_data_proc}.
-Note $m-1$ is a trivial upper bound, as that is the size of the set of all other processes, so there is only one candidate set.

-Algorithm~3 finds the structure using only statistics of the dimension of the bound of the in-degree.
-Thus the bound of the in-degree is both necessary and sufficient for recovering the structure.
-Algorithm~3 uses all of the elements in $\mathcal{DI}_{BndInd}$, which are $\sum_{i=1}^m { m-1 \choose K(i)}$ values.
-Note that if the upper bounds $\{K(i)\}_{i=1}^m$ do not grow with $m$, then the algorithm performs $\mathcal{O}(m^{K+1})$ directed information tests, where $K = \max_{i \in [m]} K(i)$.
-While more tests are used than in Algorithms~1 and 2, since only $(K+1)$-wise statistics are used, the time to compute or estimate the causally conditioned directed information values for $\mathcal{DI}_{BndInd}$ could be significantly less than that for $\mathcal{DI}_{MGM}$ or $\mathcal{DI}_{DI}$.

-\begin{remark}We note that this is not the only algorithm that will recover the structure of trees ($K = 1$ for all nodes) using only pairwise statistics.
-There are methods \cite{quinn2011causal, materassi2010topological}, analogous to the Chow and Liu algorithm for variables \cite{chow1968approximating}, which identify the best tree approximation for causally conditional dependence structures.
-They compute the directed information between all pairs of processes.
-However, they find the maximum weight directed spanning tree to determine the best approximating structure, thus coupling identification of parents for different processes.
-A comparison of the properties of these tree approximation algorithms and Algorithms~1, 2, and 3 (with in-degree bound $K=1$) is shown in Table~1.\end{remark}

-We next simulate a network of stochastic processes and use this procedure to efficiently find the causal parents of each process.